|About Brandy Norwood|

 In 1998, the brand Candie’s was represented by the singer-songwriter.
 Brandy reportedly earned around $5.0 million to endorse and promote a new line of footwear for the 1998 Candie’s campaign and was featured in many of their magazine ads.

 Brandy was also the face of DKNY in the spring of 2000.
-She appeared in print campaigns of the 2000 collection for DKNY Jeans Junior.
+She appeared in print campaigns for the 2000 collection for DKNY Jeans Junior.

 Brandy Norwood’s Lawsuits

-On December 30, 2006, Brandy was involved in an accident on the 405 Freeway in Los Angeles.
-A 38-year-old female named Awatef Aboudihaj was driving a Toyota Corolla and was hit by Brandy’s Range Rover.
+On December 30, 2006, Brandy was involved in a tragic accident on the 405 Freeway in Los Angeles.
+A 38-year-old female named Awatef Aboudihaj, driving a Toyota Corolla, was hit by Brandy’s Range Rover.

 Because of her injuries, Aboudihaj passed away.
 And although Brandy was not arrested or charged, several multiple lawsuits were settled outside the court by her attorney.

-Aboudihaj’s parents filed a $50.0 million wrongful death lawsuit against her, which was settled outside of court.
+Aboudihaj’s parents filed a $50.0-million wrongful death lawsuit against the singer, which was settled outside of court.